 GOLDEN DORADO: Argentina - Esquina

 Fly Fishing Patagonia has what just might be the easiest Golden Dorado fishing destination to get to in all of Argentina.
 The best and fastest way to get here is to fly to Goya on Laer Airlines.
-There are 3 convenient flights a week with an afternoon departure from Buenos Aires on Fridays making it possible to arrive at the lodge the same day you arrive in Argentina.
+There are 2 convenient flights a week with an afternoon departures from Buenos Aires making it possible to arrive at the lodge the same day you arrive in Argentina.

 Laer Airlines Flight Schedule (subject to change)

 Fri: 3:00pm – 5:00pm Fri: 5:30pm-7:00pm

 If your travel schedule can not include one of the above flights, you can still reach us from Buenos Aires by flying into the Corrientes, Resistencia or Santa Fe Airports.
 These airports are located 3-4 hours from our ranches and transfers to and from these airports cost $125 each way for 1-3 people and $225 each way for 4-8 people.
 Guests can also charter a plane from Buenos Aires to our ranch or to a small airstrip 10 minutes outside of Esquina.
 The Fly Fishing Patagonia staff will pick you up from the Goya Airport and drive you 40-50 minutes to either of our two lodges.

 Booking Domestic Flights